dansmyers/DataScienceAndAnalytics/Sprint-6-Probability_and_Bayesian_Models/Deliverable_Questions.md

 - If Hermione boards a down-moving elevator at the 13th floor, where must it have been when she arrived to wait?

-- Try reasoning about a smaller number of floors and drawing a picture.
+- At floors 1 and 15 the elevator makes a stop and then turns around to go the opposite direction.

 ### Urn While You Learn